-It is not uncommon for people to experience psychological reactions such as fear and anxiety in response to the unknown and potentially disruptive changes brought about by AI.
-Nevertheless, Eric Dahlin, a sociology professor at Brigham Young University, stated that people overestimate their worry by two times or more when they imagine their jobs would be replaced by AI.
-More importantly, the emergence of AI is not necessarily a binary zero-sum game.
+It is not uncommon for people to experience emotional reactions such as fear and anxiety in response to the unknown and potentially disruptive changes brought about by AI.
+Nevertheless, Eric Dahlin, a sociology professor at Brigham Young University, stated that people overestimate the risk of job-loss to AI by two times or more.
+More importantly, the emergence of AI is not necessarily a zero-sum game.
 In other words, humans and technology can coexist and work together in a complementary manner.

 In her latest article on The Times, Professor Lynda Gratton discusses the experiences of people who work closely with technology.
 Drawing from the research of Daron Acemoglu, a US economist from the Massachusetts Institute of Technology, there are three types of experience: (1) ‘Winners’ are people who manage to learn novel skills and transition upwards to a more advanced job, (2) ‘Neutrals’ are people who are reskilled and moved horizontally into an equivalent job with part of their job supported by technology, and (3) ‘Losers’ are people who are forced to move downwards to lower-paid and less secure jobs.

 So how could some people transform into the ‘winner’ state with the advent of AI and other advanced technology?
-The secrets to help people reach this state are threefold:
+We present three considerations at the individual, organisation, and regulatory level: